hyperlane-xyz/hyperlane-registry/.changeset/hot-shirts-act.md

 ---
-'@hyperlane-xyz/registry': major
+'@hyperlane-xyz/registry': patch
 ---

-Remove Worldchain due to lack of RPCs and add backup RPCs for some EVM chains
+Add backup RPCs for some EVM chains